Department of Nutrition and Food Sciences

 http://www.uvm.edu/nfs/

-The shared requirements for the major reflect the departmental commitment to the life sciences while fostering crucial intersections with the social sciences.
+The academic requirements for the major reflect the focus and commitment to the science of nutrition and food technology with supporting social sciences.
 All students will engage in hands-on laboratory and field experiences and participate in a senior capstone course.
-Thus, NFS majors are able to meet the current and future needs in a number of fields and the ability to assume innovative leadership roles in society and industry.
+The Nutrition and Food Sciences Department prepares students to be leaders in the fields of nutrition and food sciences to meet the current and future needs.

 Dietetics Concentration

-The didactic program in Dietetics is accredited by the:
+The Didactic Program in Dietetics (DPD) is accredited by the:

 Academy of Nutrition and Dietetics